-- prior to the establishment of a business relationship; - prior to carrying out an occasional transaction, or - prior to the pay out of a life assurance policy or the assignment of such a policy.
+- prior to the establishment of a business relationship; - prior to carrying out an occasional transaction, or - prior to the pay out of a life assurance policy or the assignment, in whole or in part, of such a policy.

-The steps to be taken by firms under Section 37 should reflect the level of risk that the customer or beneficial owner is involved in money laundering or terrorist financing.
+The steps to be taken by Firms under Section 37 of the CJA 2010 should reflect the level of risk that the customer or beneficial owner is involved in money laundering or terrorist financing.

-In demonstrating compliance with the obligations set out under Section 37, firms should undertake the measures outlined in Sections 5.6.1 to 5.6.4 below.
+In demonstrating compliance with the obligations set out under Section 37 of the CJA 2010, Firms should undertake the measures outlined in Sections 5.6.1 to 5.6.4 below.